 - in infants, blue appearance int he face following a severe coughing spell

-Taking a swab inside the nose or in the back of the throat and sending it for culture can confirm infection with Bordetella Pertussis.
+Taking a swab inside the nose or in the back of the throat and sending it for culture can confirm a whooping cough infection with Bordetella Pertussis.
 It is not uncommon for a test to be negative when in fact a child is infected.
-If the doctor strongly suspects whooping cough, he may not test for it.
+If the doctor strongly suspects a whooping cough infection, he may not test for it.
 Other blood tests and/or a chest X-ray may be performed if he believes they are necessary.

-Whooping cough is most dangerous for infants and the elderly, but it is rarely fatal.
-Infants with whooping cough under six months old may need to be hospitalized for close supervision and respiratory support.
-Over-the-counter cough medications and cough suppressants are generally not very effective in helping the symptoms of whooping cough. these types of medications should not be used for children under four years of age and without a doctor’s advice.
+The whooping cough infection is most dangerous for infants and the elderly, but it is rarely fatal.
+Infants with a whooping cough infection under 6 months old may need to be hospitalized for close supervision and respiratory support.
+Over-the-counter cough medications and cough suppressants are generally not very effective in helping the symptoms of a whooping cough infection.
+These types of medications should not be used for children under 4 years old and without a doctor’s advice.